alsak89/erlang-project/README.md

 4. Run net_adm:ping(ServerName), where ServerName is the same exact name as written in line 43 of server.erl.
 5. Run gui:main(ServerName,SavedFileAddress), where ServerName is the same as in step 4, and SavedFileAddress is a string containing the path in which files are to be saved on the current machine.

+# Link to YouTube video: https://youtu.be/3x7RwxibDC8

+# Link to presentation(password is erl): https://easyupload.io/jt1ee6

 Enjoy!